 Also born on this date, in 1905, was Pirates outfielder Adam Comorosky, who played for the team from 1926 to 1933.
 Following the 1933 season he was traded to the Reds along with Tony Piet in exchange for Red Lucas and Wally Roettger in a trade that was covered here.
 In his eight seasons in Pittsburgh he hit .293 over 627 games with 363 RBIs.
 Comorosky spent most of his time in left field, though he also saw time at each of the other two outfield spots.
-His best season came in 1930, when he led the NL in triples in 1930 with 23, a season in which he scored 112 runs and drove in 119, while also picking up 47 doubles and a .313 batting average.
+His best season came in 1930, when he led the NL in triples with 23, a year in which he scored 112 runs and drove in 119, while also picking up 47 doubles and posting a .313 batting average.
 With all those extra base hits, he was still able to lead the National League with 33 sacrifice hits.
 He drove in 97 runs and batted a career high .321 in 1929, his fourth season in the majors, but the first year in which he saw regular playing time.
 Comorosky was a strong player in his own right, but he played alongside some impressive names in the Pirates outfield.
 At one time or another, he played with Hall of Famers Paul Waner, Lloyd Waner, Max Carey, Kiki Cuyler and Freddie Lindstrom, and just missed Max Carey during the 1926 season.
 After playing two seasons in Cincinnati, Comorosky played minor league ball until his retirement in 1940.
 His 23 triples in 1930 is tied for the highest total in baseball since Cuyler had 26 in 1925.